_edited_edited_edited.png)

 Imagine a justice process where we address the victim’s needs, hold offenders responsible for their crimes and the harm they have caused and reintegrate them back into the community.

 Restorative justice works to repair harm done to victims and to communities.
-It holds offenders (responsible people) accountable for their actions.
-We seek ways to make restitution meaningful and heal the relationship between individuals and the community by working together to rebuild trust and bringing everyone into the circle of responsibility.
+It holds people who are responsible for harm accountable for their actions.
+RJSSI seeks ways to make restitution meaningful and to heal the relationship between individuals and the community by working together to rebuild trust and bringing everyone into the circle of responsibility.
 Everyone has a role in restorative justice.
 It provides an alternative to the retributive court system.

 RJ emphasizes healing, repairing relationships and repairing harm by: